10 Solutions to Fix Windows Explorer Has Stopped Working Error

 Solution 8: Perform System Error Checking

-The problem of Windows Explorer stopping working could be due to a logic error, by running the System Error Checking Tool may help fix this error.
+The problem of Windows Explorer stopping working could be due to a logic error, running the System Error Checking Tool may help fix this error.
 And it’s easy to follow the below steps:

 Step 1: Right-click on the partition where has the error encountered, choose Properties.